suhand/Deployment-Automation/deployment-automation-total-puppet/README.md

 `__main__.py` is the script to be invoked when starting deployment automation.

-The `deployment.cfg` file contain all the configuration information required for the deployment automation process.
+The `deployment.cfg` file contains all the configuration information required for the deployment automation process.
-It contain following sections.
+It consists of following sections.

 1. environment name
 2. environment configuration data